e-dorigatti/ml_linearRegression/README.md

 minima and, eventually, overflow.

-It is possible to counteract this behavior using a variable scaling factor and normalizing the gradient: exp(-alpha * t) *
+It is possible to counteract this behavior using a variable scaling factor and normalizing the gradient: `exp(-alpha*t)* normalized gradient`.
-* normalized gradient.
 Plotting a graph shows that the point oscillates around the (local) minima and converges to it after a number of iterations depending on alpha.
 Increasing the precision used to calculate the derivatives is also of